SeoulMediaRoblox/seoulmediaroblox.github.io/_posts/2024-01-05-Tucker_Carlson_Strikes_Back.md

 Seoul Today is yet to confirm if the source is factually correct.

-*Note, part of this bill has been censored by request of the Ministry of Culture, Sports and Tourism.*
+*Note, part of this Article has been censored by request of the Ministry of Culture, Sports and Tourism.*